pnugues/edap01/README.md

-# Course on artifial intelligence
+# Course on artificial intelligence

 This repository contains the slides, programs, and assignment for the lectures on
 * Machine learning